 - run these through your juicer and enjoy!

 - Find more recipe ideas

 Symptoms of hypothyroidism include weight gain, heavy menstrual period, fatigue, depression, cold intolerance, arthritis, muscle aches, dry skin and hair, thinning hair, brittle nails, puffy face, slow heart rate and constipation.

-Goitrogens are naturally-occurring chemicals that are found in certain raw foods such as: gluten, soy, broccoli, cabbage, Brussels sprouts, cauliflower, bok choy, kale, radishes, spinach, arugula, turnips, millet, mustard greens, with lesser amounts in peaches and strawberries.
+Goitrogens are naturally-occurring chemicals that are found in certain raw foods such as broccoli, cabbage, Brussels sprouts, cauliflower, bok choy, kale, radishes, spinach, arugula, turnips, millet, and mustard greens.
 Goitrogens can interfere with thyroid function in two ways: Some compounds induce antibodies that can cross-react with the thyroid gland; or they can interfere with thyroid peroxidase (TPO) which is the enzyme responsible for adding iodine during production of thyroid hormones.
 Either way, the thyroid isn’t able to produce the hormones that it needs to regulate metabolism properly.

-When people with healthy thyroid function eat goitrogenic foods, the thyroid easily compensates and makes more of the hormones that are needed.
-But when people have compromised thyroid function, the thyroid gland may actually grow larger as it tries to keep up with hormone production and this may eventually form into a goiter (which is a swelling or enlargement of the thyroid gland) and their symptoms will worsen.
+When people with healthy thyroid function eat goitrogenic foods the thyroid easily compensates and makes more of the hormones that are needed.
+But when people with a compromised thyroid function eat goitrogenic foods the thyroid gland may actually grow larger as it tries to keep up with hormone production and this may eventually form a goiter (which is a swelling or enlargement of the thyroid gland) and their symptoms will worsen.

 What to do with them leftover pulp?